-Seattle's Fremont is an artsy and eclectic neighbourhood located in the north-central area of Seattle.
-Overlooking Salmon Bay, the small community of Fremont and humorsly dubbed the "center of the universe" by Seattilites.
+Seattle's Fremont area is an artsy and eclectic neighbourhood located in the north-central area of Seattle.
+Overlooking Salmon Bay, the small community of Fremont and humoursly dubbed the "center of the universe" by Seattelites.
 So Fremont’s one of my top places to go out, especially in the summer.
 The bars are fun, there’s music, and lots of summer patios.
 Not so many tourists (at night) as other places, and less touristy than Cap Hill or downtown.

 It does lives up to its motto, to a point.
 This neighbourhood, less than five miles north of the heart of downtown Seattle, continues its legacy of public art, everyday weirdness and off-the-wall-events inclined towards nudity and costumes.
 Yet its popularity, soaring rent prices, new luxury condos and inundation of high tech company offices have transformed it into something a tad different than its tie-dyed forefathers and mothers anticipated.